+FFS dependence on back-to-back vs. non-back-to-back repetitions

 Regarding the dependency on modulation order and back-to-back vs. non-back-to-back, RAN1 has not yet received the formal response from RAN4.
 Therefore, it is better to postpone the discussion until RAN1 receives the reply.